reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

 :::
 ````

+Custom blocks are sections of R Markdown surrounded by `:::` which can be used to customise appearance.
+For HTML output they get converted into `<div>` blocks with specified id, classes or attributes.
+See [docs](https://bookdown.org/yihui/rmarkdown-cookbook/custom-blocks.html#custom-blocks) for detailed description.
+Above we use custom blocks to tag each block with `id="translate"` and `lang` attribute set to `en` or `fr`.
+The CSS styling will then hide all `translate` blocks except the one which matches the `lang` parameter.

 This syntax enables writing R Markdown as normal, no need for calls to `cat` or to manually manage formatting.
 It gives an easy way to add a second language to an existing document as you just need to surround existing code with `:::` and add the second language below.
-The downside is this will run every block of code and hide the sections for language not being used.
+The downside is this will run every block of code and hide the sections for languages not being used.
 Because of this it is not the best choice for documents with plots or operations which take a long time to compute.
 This approach will only work if the target output is html as it relies on CSS for styling.

+To translate the title adding a YAML header within each custom block will not work.
+As all custom blocks are read, both titles will be read and only the last one will be displayed.
+We have to work around this by including some conditional to set title in a single YAML header.

 ## Tabset